Meet Our Students

 Want to know what it's like to be a member of Watauga Residential College?
 Read about some of our students below and feel free to email them!
 They'd love to talk with you more.

 College: College of Arts and Sciences (Global Studies)

 Ask me about:

 -Academic Excellence Scholarships

 -Cultural, Gender, and Global Studies

 -Out of State Student Experience

 Hi!
 My name is Kaitlyn and I’m a freshman from Mechanicsville, VA.
 I am a Global Studies major and I hope to spend my future working with children around the world.
 I love to spend time outside hiking, camping, and doing other adrenaline pumping activities.
 That’s why I chose App State.
 I’m constantly in awe of the beautiful mountains everywhere I look.
 I came to App not knowing anyone but have found my home in Watauga.
 I’m surrounded by so many different people that all want to make a difference in the world.
 Each day has brought me a new experience and I look forward to the rest of my freshman year.
 Choosing Watauga has allowed me to find a community that allows me to be myself while becoming enriched by those around me.

 College: Walker College of Business

-College: College of Fine and Applied Arts
+College: College of Arts and Sciences (Environmental Geology)

 College: Beaver College of Health Sciences